 What if the taxpayer cannot use all of the tax credit in one tax year?

 Any excess amounts not claimed in the current year may not be carried forward.

 How can I find out more about the tax credit for pass-through entities?

 GRACE can provide general information.
-For advice specific to the taxpayer’s situation , he or she should contact a tax professional.
+For advice specific to the taxpayer’s situation, a tax professional should be contacted.